dereklai1/mase/coursework/practical2_ddl20.md

 ### 4. Compare the brute-force search with the TPE based search, in terms of sample efficiency.
 Comment on the performance difference between the two search methods.

-The performance of the brute-force search will be better than the TPE based search as it is able to fully explore the discrete parameter space you give it and arrive at a global maxima for your score.
-On the contrary, the TPE based search can only probabilistically conduct local searches and arrive at a local maxima which may not be the global one.
+The final neural network performance of the brute-force search will always be better than the TPE based search as it is able to fully explore the discrete parameter space you give it and arrive at a global maxima for your score.
+On the contrary, the TPE is a search method which uses a history of evaluated hyperparameters to suggest the next set of hyperparameters to test.
+TPE search may iteratively arrive at a local maxima when it exhausts all iterations, however there is no guarantee that this is the global one.

 However, the brute-force approach comes at a cost as the number of search iterations will increase exponentially with the number of parameters you are searching through.
 This means it becomes computationally unfeasable to search through a space for larger models with many layers unless you drastically reduce the number of parameters.

 ## Lab 4